stroiman/muxify/README.md

 with multiple 'packages', e.g. front-end, back-end, and shared code, which are all editied in individual editors, grouped into separate tmux windows.

-## What separates this from other tools?
+## How is this different from other tools?

 This tool embraces that your TMUX environment may change, but you generally have a _desired_ configuration that can be expressed in a configuration.